syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ![](OLAP-Client-Elements_images/loadreport.png)

 Any one of the report from the report collection could be selected from the drop-down list and OK button is clicked for loading the selected report collection.
-Cancel button is for dropping the loading operation.
+Cancel button is used for to abort the report loading operation.

 ![](OLAP-Client-Elements_images/afterloadreport.png)